jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **Tips**: Once you have this set-up you can use it also for the future inventories.

+**NB:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
+Each CRFReporter version update requires new PartyProfile xml from CRFReporter.

 #### GHG inventory files
 The files are text (csv) files with white space as separator.
 Each line in the file represent one time series for an emission, some area etc.